 NOVEMBER 2014: Please note that major renovation works are taking place at this cemetery.
 Over 700 headstones are being replaced and a further 800 will be realigned.
 The works are starting in plot 5 and will then continue with plots 4, 3 and two to finish with

 plot 1.
 Please be aware that during the works it might be difficult to access certain graves.
-All works should be finished by the end of March 2015.
+We expect the works to be finished by the end of March 2015.
 The horticulture in this cemetery will be restored by November 2015.
-Should you encounter any problems then please contact our office in Ieper at email@example.com or phone
+Should you encounter any problems then please contact our office in Ieper at firstname.lastname@example.org or phone

 The opening hours for the cemetery are as follows :- Every day 0830-1630.